syncfusion/blazor-docs/src/kanban/kanban/cards.md

----
-title: "Cards in Kanban"
-component: "Kanban"
-description: "This article demonstrates how to use the cards in Kanban board and demonstrate and customize the card layout."
----

 # Cards

 The cards are main elements in Kanban board, which represent the task information with header and content.
 The header and content of a card is fetched from the corresponding mapping fields.
 The card layout can be customized with template also.